simp/pupmod-simp-simplib/REFERENCE.md

 * [`simplib::mock_data`](#simplibmock_data): A mock data function
 * [`simplib::module_exist`](#simplibmodule_exist): Determines if a module exists in the current environment  If passed with an author, such as `simp/simplib` or `simp-simplib`, will return whe
 * [`simplib::nets2cidr`](#simplibnets2cidr): Take an input list of networks and returns an equivalent `Array` in CIDR notation.  * Hostnames are passed through untouched. * Terminates ca
-* [`simplib::nets2ddq`](#simplibnets2ddq): Tranforms a list of networks into an equivalent array in dotted quad notation.  * CIDR networks are converted to dotted quad notation network
+* [`simplib::nets2ddq`](#simplibnets2ddq): Tranforms a list of networks into an equivalent array in dotted quad notation.  * IPv4 CIDR networks are converted to dotted quad notation ne
 * [`simplib::parse_hosts`](#simplibparse_hosts): Convert an `Array` of items that may contain port numbers or protocols into a structured `Hash` of host information.  * Works with Hostnames
 * [`simplib::passgen`](#simplibpassgen): Generates/retrieves a random password string or its hash for a passed identifier.  * Uses `Puppet.settings[:vardir]/simp/environments/$enviro
 * [`simplib::rand_cron`](#simplibrand_cron): Transforms an input string to one or more interval values for `cron`.
 This can be used to avoid starting a certain cron job at the same  tim